koy-e/resume/README.md

 For this tutorial, we will be using Github's static site hoster: Github pages.
 Github pages will allow you to host your resumé online for other people to see.

 1. Make a new repository on [GitHub](https://github.com). pick a name for your new repository and ensure that its visibility is set to public.
-2. Set the variable "baseurl", In the "config.yml" file, that Jekyll created to the name of the repository you have just created.
+2. Set the variable `baseurl`, In the `config.yml` file, that Jekyll created to the name of the repository you have just created.
 3. Navigate to the directory of your static site in your terminal,
-4. Type the command, "git init" to initialize a local repository.
+4. Type the command, `git init` to initialize a local repository.
-5. Type the command, "git checkout -b gh-pages" to check out your gh-pages branch.
+5. Type the command, `git checkout -b gh-pages` to check out your gh-pages branch.
-6. Type the command, "git status". there should be no commits done yet.
+6. Type the command, `git status`. there should be no commits done yet.
-7. Type the command "git add ." to add all the files to the local repository.
+7. Type the command `git add .` to add all the files to the local repository.
-8. Type "git commit m '{first commit message}"', to commit these files to your repository.
+8. Type `git commit m '{first commit message}`', to commit these files to your repository.
 9. Copy the link to your Github repository.
-10. Type the command, "git remote add origin {link to your Github repository}" to link your local repository to your Github repository.
+10. Type the command, `git remote add origin {link to your Github repository}` to link your local repository to your Github repository.
-11. Type the command, "git push origin gh-pages" to push all changes made in your local repository to your Github repository.
+11. Type the command, `git push origin gh-pages` to push all changes made in your local repository to your Github repository.
 You should see your files in your Github repository.
-12. On your Github settings, under the "pages" subsection, there is another subsection called source.
+12. On your Github settings, under the `pages` subsection, there is another subsection called source.
 Make sure that the branch field is set to the gh-pages branch (_if that is the branch you used_)and the folder is set to the root (_if the files are in your root directory on your repository_).

  **On the same page, near the top, you will notice a banner that says,**

- "Your site is published at HTTPS://{github username}.github.io/{repository name}/".
+ `Your site is published at HTTPS://{github username}.github.io/{repository name}/`.

  **you may click on that link to view your site.**